hoangvvo/benzene/docs/getting-started.md

 wss.on("connection", wsHandle);
 ```

-As you can see, we reuse the same `GQL` instance that is used inside `httpHandler`.
+As you can see, we reuse the same `Benzene` instance that is used inside `httpHandler`.
 We also create a `ws` server instance and respond to `connection` event using the handler created by `wsHandler`.